Chapter 2 : Will For Rain

 And Amelie was looking so very pretty.

-“You know who she really
+“You know who she really looks like?”

 We both turned to look at Henrietta properly.
 She was now clinging to Mr. Spencer as if her life depended on it, and with her blonde hair and long legs and frightful demeanour, I suppose she did remind me of the hideous girl who been good at Quidditch but awful at being remotely nice.